d-sso/beer-monitor/README.md

 -ESPHome creating a NodeMCU image

 Other dependencies:
--MQTT broker - mosquito MQTT
+-MQTT broker - used mosquito MQTT on home assistant